Kamuish/archi/docs/tutorials/LC_extract.rst

 By default archi creates some plots, that are stored in the created folders, containing information of the light curves from each star and by comparing the target one against the DRP.

-However, if we want to do so manually, we can:
+However, if we want to do so manually, we can do it this way:

 .. code:: python
     from pyarchi import Photo_controller, store_data